Nélson Semedo: Fenerbahçe

 On 31 July 2025, Semedo signed a two-year contract with Süper Lig club Fenerbahçe.

 On 6 August 2025, he made his debut with Fenerbahçe in a 2025–26 UEFA Champions League third qualifying round first leg against Feyenoord as a substitute in 2-1 away loss.
 On 16 August 2025, he made his Süper Lig debut against Göztepe in a 0-0 away draw.
-On 24 September 2025, he made his UEFA Europa League debut against Dinamo Zagreb.
+On 17 September 2025, he scored his first goal in the team and the league against Alanyaspor in a 2-2 home draw postponement match.
+24 September 2025, he made his UEFA Europa League debut against Dinamo Zagreb.